 Press y|Y for Yes, any other key for No:

-If you answer “yes”, you’ll be asked to select a level of password validation.
-Keep in mind that if you enter 2 for the strongest level, you will receive errors when attempting to set any password which does not contain numbers, upper and lowercase letters, and special characters, or which is based on common dictionary words.
+for the strongest level, you will receive errors when attempting to set any password which does not contain numbers, upper and lowercase letters, and special characters, or which is based on common dictionary words.

-Regardless of whether you chose to set up the VALIDATE PASSWORD PLUGIN, your server will next ask you to select and confirm a password for the MySQL root user.
+, your server will next ask you to select and confirm a password for the MySQL root user.
 This is not to be confused with the system root.
 The database root user is an administrative user with full privileges over the database system.

 If you enabled password validation, you’ll be shown the password strength for the root password you just entered and your server will ask if you want to continue with that password.
-If you are happy with your current password, enter Y. For the rest of the questions, press Y and hit the ENTER key at each prompt.
+If you are happy with your current password, enter Y

 When you’re finished, test if you’re able to log in to the MySQL console by typing: